 If you’re like me and suffer badly with jet lag, your circadian rhythms must be as stubborn as mine!

-When I traveled to Denmark in 2015 I was determined not to suffer my usual fate with jetlag.
+When I traveled to Denmark in 2015 I was determined not to suffer my usual fate with jet lag.
 It was my first trip back to Denmark since we left in 1972 (I was just 8!) so I didn’t want to miss a second of it getting over jet lag.
-I did a lot of research to find out what might work to help with getting over jetlag and came up with a plan that really worked for me!
+I did a lot of research to find the best tips to avoid jet lag and came up with a plan that really worked for me!
 Please keep in mind I’m not a medical professional – I urge you to do your own research before trying out any of my suggestions.

 This was my plan during the flight for getting over jet lag:

 I was quite bleary-eyed and tired when I arrived the next morning, but I was determined in my plan.
 My first day included a 3 hour train journey from Copenhagen to Aarhus and I knew it would be challenging to stay awake during the ride.
 I really wanted my tips to avoid jet lag to work!
 It’s important to get as much exposure to natural light and sunshine and adapt to the new zone right away.
 Instead of sleeping, I admired the beautiful scenery of waving wheat fields and charming thatched cottages 🙂

-This was my plan upon arrival for getting over jet lag:
+This was my plan upon arrival for avoid jet lag:

 - stay awake and take in as much natural light as possible

 - take 5mg of a natural remedy for jet lag – Melatonin, one hour before bed for the first two nights, and 2.5mg on the third night. (make sure to add this to your packing list!)

 - go to bed no earlier than 9pm so as to adapt to the new time zone.

 It worked!
-I was able to get over my jet lag and sleep soundly that first night in Aarhus!
-I can’t tell you how excited I was when I woke up and figured out I was in Denmark and didn’t feel rotten from jet lag!
+I was able to avoid jet lag and sleep soundly that first night in Aarhus!
+It was so exciting to wake up and realize my tips to avoid jet lag had worked.
+I was in Denmark and didn’t feel rotten from jet lag!

-Another common bit of advice in getting over jet lag is to slowly change the time you go to sleep and when you wake before your trip.
+Another common bit of advice in avoiding jet lag is to slowly change the time you go to sleep and when you wake before your trip.
 Although I’m sure this is a great suggestion, it didn’t make much sense for me.
 Perhaps it will for you!
 It may also help to spend time in a quiet spot before your flight to help in quieting your mind.
 Try a premium lounge on your next trip for a quiet place to relax.